github-aws-runners/terraform-aws-github-runner/docs/index.md

 ## Terraform main modules

 Currently we support two main modules.
 The `runners` module is the main module for creating runners.
-And the 'multi-runner' module is a wrapper around the `runners` module to create multiple runners in one go.
-The `multi-runner` module is useful for creating runners for multiple repositories or organizations.
+The `multi-runner` module adds provider-neutral lane normalization, queues, and webhook routing so multiple runners can be created in one deployment.
+Its internal EC2 provider owns the runner, pool, and EC2-specific IAM implementation.
+EC2 is the only Terraform-managed provider today; microVM, CodeBuild, and other provider modules are future work.

 Both modules are built on top of the same base modules.
 When using the multi-runner module you can deploy different runners with only one deployment.